ieee-uottawa/ieeeuottawa-v2/content/pages/documents.md

       - type: FeaturedItem
         title: Constitution
         text: >
-          The IEEE uOttawa Student Branch's constitution is a document by which the branch operations are governed.
+          The constitution is a document by which the branch operations are governed.
 Updated every other year, this document provides detailed mandates and eligibility for each officer of the society, election policies, committee roles, financial matters, IEEE services, and accountability procedures.
         actions:
           - type: Button
             label: Learn more